manuGil/hypergrass/README.md

 This project is in an early phase of development.
 So far, it contains two apps.

 * ***Users:*** an app to create and manage users accounts.
-* ***hypergrass:*** an app to crate and organize data from monitoring missions (data collected in the field, and data produced by a machine learning algorithm to estimate the content of protein and dry matter.
+* ***hypergrass:*** an app to crate and organize data from monitoring missions (data collected in the field, and data produced by a machine learning algorithm to estimate the content of protein and dry matter).